trimble-oss/website-modus.trimble.com/content/components/in-field/alarms/accessibility.md

 ## Accessibility

-- When constructing an alert message brief and to the point.
+- When constructing an alarm message be brief and to the point.
+Avoid technical jargon.
 - Avoid non-text symbols like “/” and “+”.
 - When describing a date or time range use “to” instead of “–